Table of Contents

 Some others disagree and find that even harsher policies are in order.
 There have been many debates on the topic and even some controversies: in December 2019 the AI Now research institute called for a ban on emotion recognition technologies in decisions that might heavily impact people's lives.
 Facial recognition is especially a hot topic, with many activists trying to boycott it.
 States such as Illinois have gone as far as creating a law that regulates AI-assisted job interview analyses.

-Nonetheless, we can't deny that emotion recognition technology is slowly becoming mainstream.
+Nonetheless, you can't deny that emotion recognition technology is slowly becoming mainstream.
 The market size for Emotion AI has been steadily increasing, and it is now expected to grow to USD $90 billion by the year 2024.

 Research done by Gartner suggests that 24% of companies increased their investments in AI since the onset of COVID-19, so it isn't surprising that schools have also started showing interest in artificial intelligence.
 Standard models of education are rapidly becoming outdated, with online platforms and tools being more popular than ever.